 OR your surgery could wind up being converted to an “open” surgery vs “laparoscopic” surgery.
 That also means bigger hospital bills, longer hospital stay, bigger scars and longer healing time.

-Do your best not to cheat.
-Reach out for support if you need to.
-I can help you get through it!
+Do your best to stick to the diet and reach out for support if you need it.

 Increased time under anesthesia